JacksonPlayz/DiscordIPC/README.md

 [ ![version][] ][download]
 [ ![license][] ](https://github.com/jagrosh/DiscordIPC/tree/master/LICENSE)

+*This is a fork of [DiscordIPC](https://github.com/jagrosh/DiscordIPC) which adds support for rich presence buttons.*

 # DiscordIPC

 Connect locally to the Discord client using IPC for a subset of RPC features like Rich Presence and Activity Join/Spectate